 What must I do to receive a Study Permit/Student Visa?

 Each country that offers student visas to international students establishes its own requirements for eligibility that are normally based upon the immigration and/or other laws of that particular country.
-In general, to apply for a study permit to Canada or student visa to Ukraine, an individual will normally need to:
+In general, to apply for a study permit to Canada, an individual will normally need to:

 Is there an option for me to study in Canada if my English/French language skills are not very good?